Travel Post Monthly Writer’s Guidelines

 Short, engaging stories about global destinations are always welcome.
 TPM feature articles tell readers what makes a place unique.
 Destination articles include how-to information travelers need to follow in a writer’s footsteps or create their own journey.

-- How-To — Useful advice for saving readers time, money, or trouble when they travel.
+How-Tos — Advice that will save readers time, money, or stress when they travel.
 Think of these as tips you’d pass along to a friend.
-50-300 words.

-- Destinations — Stories about towns, cities, states, regions, or even nations.
+Destinations — Stories about towns, cities, states, regions, or even nations.
 Keep your story angle relatively narrow.
-Instead of offering a piece about “Colorado,” we’d prefer something like “a great family ski resort in Colorado.” that also offers outdoor recreation at great rates in the off season.”
-100-800 words.
+Instead of offering a piece about “Colorado,” we’d prefer something like “a great family ski resort in Colorado.”

-- Dining — Our readers are always interested in great places to eat — particularly ones they wouldn’t typically find as a tourist.
+Dining — TPM readers are always interested in new places to eat — particularly ones they wouldn’t typically find as a tourist.
 If you know a great local culinary treasure anywhere in the world — anything from a neighborhood pizza joint to a new, upscale restaurant, let us know.
-100-600 words.

-- Road Trip — Articles about hotels, resorts, B&Bs, campgrounds, and more.
-This department is all about interesting routes to travel and great places to stay the night.
+Road Trips — Articles about hotels, resorts, B&Bs, campgrounds, and more.
 Articles can focus on just one place or could include a short round-up.
-100-800 words.

 How to Submit an Article

 FULL MANUSCRIPTS BY EMAIL.